 Easy crock pot pork tenderloin takes less than 10 minutes to prepare and slow cooks to perfection in 4 hours.
-Made with wholesome ingredients and no onion soup mix packet, this melt in your pork comes with its own gravy.
+Made with wholesome ingredients and no onion soup mix packet, this melt in your mouth pork comes with its own gravy.

-Why you should make Crock Pot Pork Tenderloin
+About Crock Pot Pork Tenderloin

 If you like pork tenderloin, onions, garlic and red wine, then you will love this pork!
 Why?
 Here are a few reasons:

 - It takes less than 10 minutes to prepare and is super fantastically easy thanks to the slow cooker.